bravetechnologycoop/LoraBraveSensor/README.md

 # Project Overview

 ## Secrets File
 An example one can be found in our private [living doc](https://app.clickup.com/2434616/v/dc/2a9hr-2261/2a9hr-8442).
-It can go inside the root directory of the project.
+It must go inside the root directory of the project.
 - DEVEUI: which can be found by scanning the QR code on the LoRaWan chip.
 - APPEUI: currently we use the same APPEUI as the one for BraveButtons
 - APPEUI: APPEUI = hex(str(hex(DEVEUI)) + str(hex(APPEUI))), where '+' is string concatenation